ngshiheng/todoleet/README.md

 2. This is only required for [Wrangler actions](https://github.com/marketplace/actions/deploy-to-cloudflare-workers-with-wrangler).
 Add `CF_API_TOKEN` into your GitHub repository secrets.
 You can create your API token from https://dash.cloudflare.com/profile/api-tokens using the `Edit Cloudflare Workers` template.

-3. To publish new changes to your Cloudflare Worker, run `wrangler publish`
+3. To publish any new changes to your Cloudflare Worker, run `wrangler publish`

 ## Contributing